Anant Shastra

-The Anant Shastra air defence missile system, also known as Quick Reaction Surface-to-Air Missile (QRSAM), is a surface-to-air missile defense system developed by the Defence Research and Development Organisation, Bharat Electronics Limited, and Bharat Dynamics Limited for the Indian Army, meant for protecting moving armoured columns from aerial attacks.
+The Anant Shastra, also known as Quick Reaction Surface-to-Air Missile (QRSAM), is a surface-to-air missile defense system developed by the Defence Research and Development Organisation, Bharat Electronics Limited, and Bharat Dynamics Limited for the Indian Army, meant for protecting moving armoured columns from aerial attacks.
+The system also forms a part of the Integrated Air Defence Weapon System (IADWS).

 The Command and Control System is completely automated.
 In addition to the launcher, the missile system has two four-walled radars that provide 360-degree coverage: the Active Array Battery Surveillance Radar and the Active Array Battery Multi-function Radar.
 An optical proximity fuze lessens the vulnerability to jamming.

 History

 As a part of a replacement program for its obsolete 9K33M2 "Osa-AK" and 2K12E Kvadrat missile systems, Indian Army received a go-ahead to initiate a global acquisition program for quick-reaction surface-to-air missiles from the Ministry of Defence in September 2007.
 The acquisition program faced multiple issues, including poor response from vendors and re-tendering to avoid single source acquisition.
 In the meanwhile, a DRDO project to develop quick-reaction surface-to-air missiles was sanctioned in July 2014 with a budget of ₹476.43 crore.
 The missile was developed in association with Bharat Electronics Limited and Bharat Dynamics Limited with both firms participating in development and manufacturing.
 In 2017, Indian Army's global acquisition program was dropped in favour of the locally developed QRSAM.

 The operational version meanwhile is awaiting production in mid-2021 after user trials.
+According to reports, the MoD is in the midst of deploying a multi-layered air defense network dubbed Capital Dome, which will include VL-SRSAM and Anant Shastra to defend the National Capital Region against missiles and drones.